Enhanced and Generalized One-Step Neville Algorithm: Fractional Powers and Access to the Convergence Rate: Introduction

 \section{Introduction}

 Often in physics, one faces problems connected with slowly convergent, nonalternating series.
-The convergence acceleration of nonalternating, slowly convergent sums is notoriously problematic.
 Examples include angular momentum expansions in both nonrelativistic as well as relativistic atomic physics calculations~\cite{JeMoSo1999,JeMoSoWe1999}, series representations of Bethe logarithms~(Chap.~4 of Ref.~\cite{JeAd2022book}), or, logarithmic sums over eigenvalues required for the calculation of the functional determinant in $O(N)$ theories~\cite{GiEtAl2020,GiEtAl2022,GiEtAl2024i}.
-Nonalternating, slowly convergent series belong to a class series which are notoriously difficult to accelerate~\cite{We1989,BrRZ1991,CaEtAl2007}.
-Traditional methods like the Aitken $\Delta^2$ process~\cite{Ai1926}, the Shanks transformation~\cite{Sh1955}, and Wynn's epsilon algorithm~\cite{Wy1956eps} (which calculates Pad\'{e} approximants), and other methods, all encounter numerical instabilities when applied to nonalternating slowly convergent series.
+The acceleration of the convergence these series is notoriously problematic~\cite{We1989,BrRZ1991,CaEtAl2007}.
+Traditional methods like the Aitken $\Delta^2$ process~\cite{Ai1926}, the Shanks transformation~\cite{Sh1955}, and Wynn's epsilon algorithm~\cite{Wy1956eps} (which calculates Pad\'{e} approximants), and other methods, all encounter numerical instabilities.